HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_overview.md

 3. The payer would then process, adjudicate, and produce the [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html).

-4. The patient <!-- FHIR-45939 --><span class="bg-success" markdown="1">and provider may receive a notification of availability of the AEOB Packet and </span><!-- /FHIR-45939 -->can now request and receive the [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html) via FHIR query.
+4. The patient <!-- FHIR-45939 <span class="bg-success" markdown="1">-->and provider may receive a notification of availability of the AEOB Packet and <!--</span> /FHIR-45939 -->can now request and receive the [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html) via FHIR query.

 >Note: Communication to the patient below could be through an app by a third-party or provider approved by the patient or directly to the patient by the payer.